NREL/disco/docs/source/analysis-workflows/upgrade-cost-analysis.rst

 *b.
 Existing Regulators:*

 * If voltage regulators are present, regulator control parameters (like ptratio) are corrected (if needed), including for substation LTC.

 * A settings sweep is performed for existing regulator control devices (excluding substation LTC).
     * In this settings sweep method, same settings are applied to all regulators

 *c.
 Add new Regulator:*

 * A new regulator is added by clustering nearby buses with violations and testing regulator placement (one at a time) on each of the common upstream nodes.
-    The placement with least number of violations is chosen.
+The placement option with least number of violations is chosen.

 **3. Upgrades Cost computation**
 A unit cost database is used to determine the total costs associated thermal and voltage upgrades determined through the workflows described above.
-Sample input cost database can be found here: TODO add link to disco repo.
+Sample input cost database can be found `here <https://github.com/NREL/disco/blob/main/disco/extensions/upgrade_simulation/upgrades/Generic_DISCO_cost_database_v2.xlsx>`_